2100 accredited US Universities for Graduate Programs. 400+ specializations.

 Completed online application.
 There is no fee to apply.

-All students will be required to complete four (4) mandatory courses: land Security and Constitutional Issues Research and Policy Analysis Weapons of Mass Destruction Terrorism Awareness and Strategic Planning, Implementation, and Evaluation with a thesis, as well as two (2) electives.
+All students will be required to complete four (4) mandatory courses: land Security and Constitutional Issues Research and Policy Analysis Weapons of Mass Destruction Terrorism Awareness and Strategic Planning, Implementation, and Evaluation with a thesis, as well as eight (8) electives.
 The program focuses on practical and theoretical aspects of enforcing and ensuring land security and includes areas of specialization.
 Certain areas of specialization have additional course requirements.

 CHSA 6607 Border Security: Policies, Actions, and Implications.